 Georgia Tech and HSOC take your learning experience very seriously.
 HSOC has a number of measures in place to evaluate our success in meeting your educational goals.
 It is based on getting constant feedback from students that tries to measure their satisfaction with the program and to identify ways of improving the situation.
-It involves considerable paperwork, some effort from you, considerable effort from the faculty, and an enormous effort from the DGS and LaDonna Bowen.
+It involves considerable paperwork, some effort from you, considerable effort from the faculty, and an enormous effort from the DGS and the Academic Program Manager (LaDonna Bowen).
 Your cooperation is imperative.
 Here are some of the procedures currently in place:

 - All GTAs are evaluated at the end of each semester on their performance, including their success in giving a lecture.
-The evaluation form is available at Appendix IV for your information.
-It is filled out by the faculty member you work for. - Towards the end of each semester all students are invited to complete an online survey of the course they are taking.
-This is available at It is important that you submit this form duly completed. - All students who receive financial support from the program to attend a meeting or conference must fill out an evaluation form when they submit their expenses claim (TES).
-This form is available at Appendix II. - At the end of each academic year all students must complete an activity report (Appendix III).
+The evaluation form is available at Appendix V for your information.
+It is filled out by the faculty member you work for. - All students who receive financial support from the program to attend a meeting or conference must fill out an evaluation form when they submit their expenses claim (TES).
+This form is available at Appendix III. - At the end of each academic year all students must complete an activity report (Appendix IV).
 This is invaluable for you when you compile your CV, and we submit it to the Dean. - All students will be invited to evaluate the DGS in an anonymous online survey in May of each year.